sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : The wasy fonts (Waldi symbol fonts)
+Short desc    : The wasy fonts (Waldi symbol fonts)
 URL          : http://tug.org/texlive/
-Лицензия     : Public Domain
+License      : Public Domain
-Описание     : This font contains all lasy characters (by L.Lamport, copyright
+Descript     : This font contains all lasy characters (by L.Lamport, copyright
              : notice in lasychr.mf), and a lot more symbols.
 Provided are the
              : Metafont files for 5-10pt, and bold and slanted 10pt fonts,
              : together with a .tex and .pdf documentation, and a file for